 The Arab Culture Association (ACA) acts as our partner on the ground.
 The ACA is remunerated to administer the Galilee Foundation Scholarship Programme.
 They advertise the programme locally, collect applications, convene the selection committee, and coordinate all extra-curricular activities on behalf of the Galilee Foundation.

-Established in 1998, the ACA is an independent, non-profit organisation registered in Israel, which aims to contribute to the crystallisation of the cultural identity of the Palestinian minority.
-The ACA aims to assist in maintaining the culture of the Palestinian minority in Israel, as well as offer opportunities to develop socially and economically.
+Established in 1998, the ACA is an independent, non-profit organisation registered in Israel.
+The ACA aims to assist in maintaining the culture of the Palestinian minority in Israel, as well as offer students opportunities to develop socially and economically.

 Baladna – Youth Leadership Programme